eivor-io/east/README.md

 ```

 All set.
 Just run `east sync ./eastconf.yaml` and EAST will generate a link to a shell script that can be used to install your full configuration on any distribution.

+---

+## TODO list

+- *The current version of EAST supports only Arch* : I'm trying to add support for Ubuntu using `launchpadlib`, but for now, it's a case for contributions welcome.

+- *Better CLI Experience*: Improved logging, colors, and error handling.